sturobson/squealer/README.md

 ### Things I need to look at / fix

-- [ ] Browsersync so it works on devices
+- [x] Browsersync so it works on devices
+- [ ] Make Styleguide a bit more 'me' rather than the node-kss template.